ivanivanov10101/bachelor-project/README.md

 This repository is a companion page for the following thesis:
 > Ivan Ivanov.
 2022.
 CO2 and websites: a quantitative study on environmental impact.

-It contains all the material required for replicating the study, including: the source code, ipynb files, and gathered data.
+It contains all the material required for replicating the study, including: Python source code, `.ipynb` files, and gathered data.

 ## Quick start
 Here a documentation on how to use the replication material should be provided.